armandoborge/armandoborge/src/blog/mongodb-fastify-plugin.md

     // Step 4: Predefine the request.db property
     // and ensures the request object's shape is consistent
-    // from the beginning so V8 can optimize it
+    // from the beginning so the JS engine can optimize it
-    // Importnat: We are not assigning the db here, just letting Fastify know the key exists fastify.decorateRequest('db', null)
+    // Important: We are not assigning the db here, just letting Fastify know the key exists fastify.decorateRequest('db', null)

-    // Step 5: Define logic on hooks
-    // Hook to assign the db per request fastify.addHook('onRequest', async (request) => {
+    // Step 5: Assign the db per request fastify.addHook('onRequest', async (request) => {
         request.db = fastify.db
     })

-    // Hook to assign close the db connection when the server shuts down fastify.addHook('onClose', async () => {
+    // Step 6: Close the db connection when the server shuts down fastify.addHook('onClose', async () => {
         await client.close()
     })